SteveBWalton/gedcom-wpf/README.md

 # gedcom-wpf
-A family history object library, viewer and editor for a gedcom files.
+A family history object library, viewer and editor for gedcom files.
-The object library and the viewer are beginning to work.
+The object library, the viewer and the editor are beginning to work.
-The editor is in early stage development.